pcurry/gaia/README.md

 - cons: these stars will be plotted in the same location unless/until further tweak is made to Gaia_Query_py

-file will be revised if/when further missing-from-Gaia stars are identified and any refinements determined for l, b and parallax values of the initial 105 stars
+file will be revised if/when further missing-from-Gaia stars are identified and any refinements determined for galactic longitude, galactic latitude and parallax values of the initial 105 stars

 ## File: Gaia_Query.py ##